rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/06-CodeItAndShipIt.md

 | Master the power of GitHub capabilities to improve your development flow efficiency | 60 min                 |

 > [!NOTE]
-> This chapter is the continuation of the previous one, please keep the track you selected (_[Frontend development track](#frontend-development-track) or [Backend development track](#backend-development-track)_) to be consistent across the chapters and get a better experience.
+> This chapter is the continuation of the previous one.
+Please keep the track you selected (_[Frontend development track](#frontend-development-track) or [Backend development track](#backend-development-track)_) to be consistent across the chapters and get a better experience.

 ## Frontend development track